GII/emdb_discrete_event_simulator_gii/README.md

 ## Configure an experiment

-There is possible to configure the simulator editing the default experiment configuration file, stored in the [_emdb_experiments_gii_](https://github.com/GII/emdb_experiments_gii) repository (experiments/default_experiment.yaml), or one created by oneself:
+There is possible to configure the simulator by editing the default experiment configuration file, stored in the [_emdb_experiments_gii_](https://github.com/GII/emdb_experiments_gii) repository (experiments/default_experiment.yaml), or one created by oneself:
 ```
 SimulatedBaxter:
     Perceptions: